 Let’s talk about how these systems work.
 Most will use electronic frequencies to change the charge and the shape of the minerals in your water.
 This is what helps prevent scale build-up in your pipes.

 Salt-free systems aren’t all bad.
 If you don’t have particularly hard water and just want to prevent mineral buildup in your pipes, salt-free systems are a great choice.
-For salt-free water softener reviews click here.
+For salt-free water softener systems click here.

 - Does not require any additives